Maternity and child health care center

 Find your local Health care center

-Prenatal
+Prenatal care

-If you are pregnant and residing in the Municipality of Trondheim, you have the option to receive follow-up care from either your doctor, a midwife, or a combination of both.
+If you are pregnant and residing in the Municipality of Trondheim, you have the option to receive follow-up care from your doctor, a midwife, or a combination of both.

 Nidarvoll Health Care Center (Lerkendal district)